biobakery/waafle/demo/docs/demo.md

 12571        0.856          0.965          AABAAAA       B>A        s__Ruminococcus_bromii      s__Faecalibacterium_prausnitzii  f__Ruminococcaceae
 ```

 In the case of the first contig, 12571, these fields tell us that the contig was best explained by a putative LGT between *Ruminococcus bromii* and *Faecalibacterium prausnitzii*: two species that are related at the family level [according to the lowest common ancestor (LCA) field].
-The synteny pattern `AABAAAA` suggests that a single *F. prausnitzii* gene (`B`) inserted into the *R. bromii* genome.
+The gene order pattern `AABAAAA` suggests that a single *F. prausnitzii* gene (`B`) inserted into the *R. bromii* genome.

 The min-max score entry indicates that, across the seven loci of this contig, one of these species always scored at least 0.856 (this exceeded the default k<sub>2</sub> value of 0.8, allowing the LGT to be called).